nathalia-lt/eventhunter/README.md

 * Run the following commands in two seperate terminals:

 ```
-// install and start the server
+// install and start the frontend interface
-bundle install
+npm install
-rails s
-\
+npm start
 ```